Under normal circumstances, I would not be writing a movie review on a music blog. But “Baby Driver” has made itself quite the exception.

-Ansel Elgort’s performance as Baby was so well-done, you forget who he is and instantly become absorbed in the character of Baby.
-Baby has heart and soul, and is a highly relatable character right from the opening sequence, jamming and just having fun to a song playing over his earbuds, a song he clearly loves, as he walks down the streets of Atlanta.
+Ansel Elgort’s performance as Baby was so well-done, you forget that he is an actor with several big films to his name (i.e. “The Fault in Our Stars,” “Divergent”) and instantly become absorbed in the character of Baby.
+Baby has heart and soul, and is a highly relatable character right from the opening sequence, jamming and just having fun to a song he clearly loves as it plays through his earbuds while he walks down the streets of Atlanta.
 Baby comes across as a very innocent, lovable character with a bright mind, whom audiences instantly feel sympathetic for throughout the film.
-He almost constantly listens to music, although his motivation goes beyond a love of music: Baby suffers from tinnitis, or ringing in the ears, due to a childhood car crash.
-Possibly my favorite part about Baby, however, is his character arc, which is induced partly from the people he works with, and partly from Debora.
+He almost always listens to music, although his motivation goes beyond a love of music: Baby suffers from tinnitis, or ringing in the ears, due to a childhood car crash.
+One of my favorite part about Baby is his character arc, which is induced in part by the people he works with, and partly from Debora.

-What I particularly enjoyed was how freaking in-sync everything was.
-There is music playing throughout about 99% of the movie, and the timing of the onscreen action to the music is insane.
+What I particularly enjoyed was how crazily in-sync everything was.
+There is music playing throughout about 98% of the movie, and the timing of the onscreen action to the music is insane.
 Everything happened to the beat of the music, down to the heists Baby goes on.
-In one scene, we even see Baby calling for the crew to wait so he can restart the song to time the heist to his beat.
-He steals a car and won’t drive away until he finds a song he likes and can work to.
-This technical aspect of syncing the action to music–and the fact that it’s both a part of the movie world and a cinematic aspect–add to the quality and enjoyability of the film.
+In one scene, Baby even calls for the crew to wait so he can restart the song to time the heist to his beat.
+He steals a car and will not drive away until he finds a song he likes and can work to.
+This technical aspect of syncing the action to music–and the fact that it’s both a part of the movie world and a cinematic aspect–add to the quality and enjoyment of the film.

 Overall, I would say that Baby Driver is an exceptional movie that I hope many will go see.
-It’s action-filled, has a sweet romance, and keeps viewers on the edge with its story.
+It is action-filled, has a sweet romance, and keeps viewers on the edge with its story.
 I would 100% recommend this movie as your weekend film!

 Like what you read?
 Give this blog a follow!
 (Button is at the bottom of the page).
 And be sure to click here for links to my social media, which you can follow for regular updates on future blogs!
 If you’re a band looking for a promotion opportunity, feel free to email me for consideration for a future post!